 (PROSTAGMA) is an epic in continuous development, following Luriam in his decent into the wailing reaches of the Underworld, through the medium of Cocytus, one of the Four-Rivers.
 Mostly elapsing in Ancient Greece and designed to integrate with Hellenic Mythos, its name — prostagma — derives from the ancient greek word of the same format, whose meaning was that of an official order, usually in a situation of war or battle.

 Luriam, a Rhodian soldier in life and a participant of the battles in Southern Attica, now ventures into the depths of Erebos in search of a tablet fabled with the gift of memory-erosion.
 What he wants to forget, and furthermore, his prostagma, is made to slowly unravel throughout the Cantos.

-I’m hopeful that your reading and feedback may nudge this oeuvre in his most rightful direction; as a novice in the general production of high-poetry (in form of epics and heroics), Prostagma’s main intention is to nurture my own ability to subvert narrative elements within a poetic format — a fading Art that fades ever-more.
+I’m hopeful that your reading and feedback may nudge this work in his most rightful direction; as a novice in the general production of high-poetry (in form of epics and heroics), Prostagma’s main intention is to nurture my own ability to subvert narrative elements within a poetic format — a fading Art that fades ever-more.
 As such, it is natural that this epic might be volatile in style and poetic devices along its production.
-If these is a betterment, or a worsening, I ask only that you tell me, so I may take notes of it.
+If these are a betterment, or a worsening, I ask only that you tell me, so I may take notes of it.

 PRE-CANTO – (A Speech in Tongues; Gate of Hymeron)

 CANTO I – (Uno Quorum; There Lies Beauty)

 CANTO II– (Lethimos’ Camerata)

 CANTO III – (Moratorium)